ajantaju/F4FEVR/README.md

 Create character.

+When you get out of the vault it's time to decide which profile you are going to use.
+F4FEVR, Lite or NoGuns variant.

+While pondering this choice let the game run for about 5 minutes (for all the scripts to finish), then do a manual save and quit the game.

+- Select profile "F4FEVR" "F4FEVR lite" or F4FEVR Lite-NoGuns" in MO2 and run it.

+Load your manually saved game.
+(It's always good idea to save manually and load that game, instead of loading quick saves or autosaves from quitting.
+They can be, let's say "problematic" later.)

-When you have pipboy, open NAC X configuration holotape (in Armor/Clothes section of the pipboy)
+If you have selected Full F4FEVR: open NAC X configuration holotape (in Armor/Clothes section of the pipboy)

   - Disable vignette (Visual Setting)